As of 2022, Reddit had 52M active users, 1.7B global monthly visitors, and 100K active communities.

 - Reddit is banned in four countries: China, North Korea, Indonesia, and Turkey.

-- The most numerous age group on Reddit (36%) are people between 18 and 29.
+- The most numerous age group on Reddit (36%) is people between 18 and 29.

 Reddit: A State of Affairs (+a Quick Glimpse into the Past)